Charlie-Walsh/milestone-3/README.md

  - db.creat_all() is throwing a RunTimeError: Working outside if application context. *Solution* - Installed previous version of flask-sqlalchemy psycopg2.

+ - author-lname returning null value, causing an error due to null constraint. *Solution* - I was commiting the form session to the database prematurely after each entry, causing author-lname to be a null value.
+Refactored POST code to commit at the end only.

 <hr>

 # Deployment